ChildishGiant/iambecome/README.md

 [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)

 ## What?
 This is a website that makes phrases like the infamous misquoted "[Now I am become death, destroyer of worlds](https://en.wikipedia.org/w/index.php?title=Now_I_am_become_Death,_the_destroyer_of_worlds)".
 There are toggles in the bottom to make the quotes more rude/offensive.
+They wont' always make sense but they might sometimes be funny.

 ### What counts as lewd?